teamniteo/handbook/2_Operations/security.md

 ## General Guidelines

 * Do not store confidential or sensitive information in plain text.
 * Do not store sensitive information with any of the big 10 cloud providers (MS, Google, Apple, Dropbox, etc.).
-Store information locally, on our internal infrastructure or with smaller providers (possibly non-US based).
+Store information locally, on our internal infrastructure or with smaller providers (preferably non-US based).

 ## Passwords